 Amiibo figures are nothing more than NFC (Near Field Communication) chips and plastic.
-You can purchase NFC tags from Amazon and Ebay for very cheap.
+You can purchase NFC tags for very cheap.
 However, the Amiibo NFC chips are transmitting some encrypted code.
 But several developers have found ways to decrypt and use this data.
-They have uploaded their code to GitHub in the form of Android code.
-Lots of Android devices out there have the ability to write to NFC tags, so this is why they are being targeted for this kind of app development.
-So if we have NTAG215 NFC tags and re-write the data to make it an available Amiibo, we can claim it as our own on our console.
-Let’s get started!
+They have uploaded their source code to GitHub.
+Lots of Android devices out there have the ability to read/write to NFC tags.
+So if we have an NTAG215 NFC tag and write the Amiibo data to it, we can claim it as our own on the console.
+Let's get started!

 - The Android app, unfixed-info.bin and locked-secret.bin files (DOWNLOAD BELOW)

 – Android device that can write to NFC tags (ex: Nexus 7)

 - NTAG215 NFC tags (NOT NTAG 203, 210, 212, 213 or 216)